You are here

 Bare-Root Plants

 Some bare-root plants are packed with materials to keep roots moist in the bag.
-After removing the packing bag, carefully remove any packing material from the roots.
-Inspect the roots for any diseased, broken, or dead roots, and clip any of these roots with pruning shears before planting.
+Carefully remove any packing material from the roots.
+Inspect the roots for any diseased, broken, or dead roots, and clip these roots with pruning shears before planting.
 Clip exceptionally long roots.
 Immerse the roots in a bucket of water to soak for at least 1 hour.

 A bare-root plant sits inside a hole.
 Unlike the ball and burlap plant, the bare-root plant sits atop a small mound of dirt in the bottom of the hole so that the young plant can naturally spread its roots.

 Figure 2.
-Planting bare-root on a crown of soil.
+Planting a bare-root plant on a crown of soil.

 Mulching

 Mulching is essential for young shrubs and trees.
-It helps save and extend available water, reduces competition by keeping down weeds, moderates temperature extremes, and acts as a barrier or visible marker for landscape maintenance equipment.
+It helps save and extend available water, reduces competition by controlling weeds, moderates temperature extremes, and acts as a barrier or visible marker for landscape maintenance equipment.

 Too much mulch can be harmful.
-Mulching with only 2 inches of bark or 6 inches of pine straw is enough to control weeds and hold moisture in transplanted plants.
+Mulching with only 2 to 3 inches of bark or 6 inches of pine straw is enough to control weeds and hold moisture in transplanted plants.
+See Extension Publication 2301 Mulches for the Landscape.

 Staking and Guying

-It is sometimes necessary to stake and guy a tree that will not stand up by itself or that is in a windy or heavy-traffic area.
+It is sometimes necessary to stake or guy a tree that cannot stand up by itself or that is in a windy or heavy-traffic area.
 Guying anchors young trees to the ground with wires and stakes (Figure 3).
-Young trees have a small trunk diameter in relation to tree height; guywires support slender trees and protect them from wind damage.
+Young trees have a small trunk diameter relative to their height; guy wires support slender trees and protect them from wind damage.

 The base of a tree is wrapped for protection and anchored to the ground with three wires attached to stakes.

-When staking trees, remember that the main tree stem grows stronger more quickly if the top of the tree is free to move with the wind.
+When staking trees, remember that the main tree stem grows stronger more quickly if the treetop is free to move with the wind.
 Set staking posts in line with the tree trunk, far enough away so the trunk cannot rub against the post and damage its bark.
-Use a broad bandage or run the wire through a piece of rubber hose to strap it to the tree.
+Use a broad bandage or run the wire through a piece of rubber hose to secure it to the tree.
 Tie the tree at a point just high enough to hold it upright in calm weather (Figure 4).
 After windy conditions, the tree should return to its vertical position.

 A young tree tilting leftward is supported by two stakes attached with bandages or wire on either side of the tree.
 The stakes are approximately one-third the height of the tree.